Foundation / Corporation

 The Foundation only funds organizations which are exempt from Federal income tax under Section 501(c)(3) of the Internal Revenue Code and which are not classified as Private Foundations.

 The Foundation does not typically fund organization through fiscal agents.

 The Foundation makes one-year awards not more than once every three years.
 An organization is eligible for a grant not more than once every thirty-six months; for example, if an organization received a grant in January 2013, they will not be eligible to apply for a grant until August 2015; for potential funding in January 2016.

 The Foundation generally does not make grants to:

-- Federated fund drives, for the purpose of redistribution to those groups to which they make grants.
-The Foundation may on occasion, make grants to umbrella organizations for specific needs they may have as it relates to our funding priorities.
+-Federated fund drives, for the purpose of redistribution to those groups to which they make grants.
+The Foundation may on occasion, make grants to umbrella organizations for specific needs they may have as it relates to the funding priorities.

-The application deadline is August 1, 2017 for grants paid in January.
+-August 1 – This is the deadline for grants paid in January.